Velvi (film): Production

-Jeans, an engineer from the USA, made his directorial debut with the thriller film Velvi under the banner of The Fourth Dimension Academy.
+Jeans, an engineer from the US, made his directorial debut with the thriller film Velvi under the banner of The Fourth Dimension Academy.
 Newcomer Hasini, who was from Andhra Pradesh but was settled in Chennai right from her child hood, signed to play the heroine while newcomer Vishwa signed to play the male lead role.
 A host of new faces were cast to share the screen whereas actors Pandu, Kadhal Sukumar, Madhan Bob and Nellai Siva were chosen to add the comedy flavour.
 J. K. Selva composed the music, S. J. Star took care of camera work and the editing was by Sudarshan.

 Soundtrack

 The film score and the soundtrack were composed by J. K. Selva.
 The soundtrack, released in 2008, features 4 tracks with lyrics written by Gopaldhasan and Jeans.

+Release

+The film was a box office failure and in an attempt to do something different, Jeans went on to work on the unreleased film Laddukulla Boondhi Boondhi, in which all men played women and vice versa.